-The Mobile Access for Students (MAS) is a program rooted in the district’s vision, All Students Future Ready, and ensures that students learn the information and communication technology skills in the student profile.
-The program was piloted in 2010 and implemented district wide in 2012.
-It is possible thanks to technology levies passed by voters.
+The program ensures students learn the information and communication technology skills in the student profile.
+The program was piloted in 2010 and implemented district-wide in 2012.
+This program is possible thanks to technology levies passed by voters.

 What do students and families need to know about this program?

 Thanks to the funding provided by the Capital Technology Levy, the Lake Washington School District (LWSD) provides and assigns students a laptop computer for use at school and potentially home to promote achievement, research information, develop academic and digital citizenship skills, and provide learning opportunities in core curriculum.

 Secondary students will be issued a new LWSD laptop computer, pen and power cord/charger at the start of the school year in 6th grade and in 9th grade for the duration of middle school and/or high school.
 All students will comply with the LWSD’s Student Electronic Resources and Internet Safety Policy (2022P) and the LWSD Student Laptop Handbook.
 The use of the equipment can be restricted or revoked for inappropriate use.